AndrewBergman1/mGPS_GA/README.md

 I also made a new script for making model predictions.
 It's not complete yet, first i need to retrieve the validation data.

 ## 15/4 2024
 After a long run (50 generations), the predictive ability of latitude is poor (MSE = 1316).
+I will remove the early stopping function since it seems to halt the GA too much.